-Living Landscapes is a land art and landscape architecture practice that focuses on self-generating, sustainable, and biodiverse environments.
+Living Landscapes is an art and landscape architecture practice that focuses on self-generating, sustainable, and biodiverse environments.

-The practise works on climate adaptive landscapes, strategic planning, and art interventions in public space.
+The practise works on climate adaptive landscapes, strategic planning, and interventions in public space.

 News